 Complete and submit this form and include any supporting information related to your appeal in the text box marked "Explain."

-You must submit this form before the end of the semester for which you are requesting financial aid probation to allow for processing time.
+You must submit this form two weeks before the end of the semester for which you are requesting financial aid probation to allow for processing time.
 Federal regulation prevents federal financial aid from being offered after the term has closed.

-You may appeal for financial aid probation only once for each academic degree, except in the event of illness or injury.
+You may appeal for financial aid probation only once1 for each academic degree, except in the event of illness or injury.